 Even if manufacturers can obtain a permit, a ban on online sales means they could only be sold in physical stores, pushing the cost up further.

-Taiwanese women either have to buy cups overseas, or through "daigou" - online retailing agents.
+Taiwanese women either have to buy cups overseas, or through Shopping in Australia, while in China.
 And even then they risk being confiscated at customs.

 But with her tampon business on track, Ms Tseng wanted a new challenge.
 She asked her boss - also her father - to invest $3m Taiwanese dollars ($95,200; £76200) into developing the first Taiwanese menstrual cup.